Overview | Hokkaido Marathon 2025

 Course

-Sapporo Odori Nishi 4-chome (Ekimae dori) – Susukino – Nakajima Park – Hiragishi dori – Sosei Tunnel – Soseigawa dori – Miyanomori-Kita 24-jo dori – Shinkawa dori (halfway point) – Hokkaido University – Former Hokkaido Government Office Building (Red Brick Office) – Ekimae dori – Odori Nishi 4-chome (Ekimae dori)
+Odori Nishi 4-chome (Sapporo Ekimae-dori) – Susukino (same) – Hosui dori – Horohirabashi – Nakanoshima dori – Shiroishi-Moiwa dori – Hiragishi dori – Souseigawa dori (partly inside the tunnel) – Miyanomori-Kita 24-jo dori – Shinkawa dori – Kotoni-Sakaemachi dori – Shinkotoni 2-jo dori – Nishino-Tonden dori – Shinkawa dori (turn around) – Hokkaido University – Hokkaido Prefectural Government Red Brick Building (front yard) – Sapporo Ekimae dori – Odori Nishi 4-chome (Sapporo Ekimae-dori)

 • This course is certified by the JAAF, AIMS and World Athletics.